Field ecology of Homopus boulengeri

 Searching for H. boulengeri in the field.

 The study is a collaboration with the Chelonian Biodiversity and Conservation programme of the University of the Western Cape and the Northern Cape Department of Environment and Nature Conservation (South Africa).
+The study also collaborates with Utrecht University (Netherlands) by providing internship positions for students.

 Total budget is circa € 33,000.
 This amount includes resources that will be invested by fieldwork volunteers, and does not contain salary: all participants in the Homopus Research Foundation work as volunteers and do not receive salary.